-A store-bought Pesto costs about $4.99 for a seven ounce (about a cup) container, so if you were buying as much as this recipe costs, you’d be spending about 10 bucks.
+A store-bought Pesto costs about $4.99 for a seven-ounce (about a cup) container, so if you were buying as much as this recipe makes, you’d be spending about 10 bucks.

 Grow your own herbs, in the yard or in a pot…it’s so much better and a huge cost savings.
-This pesto, using my basil, grocery store olive oil and Parmesan ran $1.72.
+This pesto, using my basil, grocery store olive oil, pine nuts, and Parmesan ran $1.72.

 - 2 cups fresh basil leaves, stems removed

 - 1 dash salt

 Add basil, pine nuts, salt, to a food processor, Pulse several times and while pulsing, drizzle in olive oil, stopping to scrape down sides as needed.
 Add cheese and pulse about 2 to 3 more times.
 If too thick, add a little more olive oil.

 Use immediately.
 If planning on storing in the fridge or freezing, prior to making the pesto, either use 2 teaspoons of lemon juice for every cup of packed basil leaves or blanch the basil for 30 seconds in boiling water.
 After blanching, place in ice water to stop the cooking process, drain.
 Place the basil on a clean towel and pat dry before continuing with the recipe.